Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 Lifespan Integration Online Available

-Gentle approach that helps students connect past experiences with current challenges, creating greater resilience.
+A gentle approach that helps students connect past experiences with current challenges, fostering greater resilience and integration.

 Learn More

-Helps students understand different aspects of themselves that may be in conflict, particularly useful for academic pressure and identity development.
+Helps students understand different conflicting aspects of themselves, particularly useful for managing academic pressure and identity development.

 Learn More

-These specialized treatments are optimally delivered through in-person sessions:
+These specialized treatments are optimally or exclusively delivered through in-person sessions at our Alabama office:

 Learn More